-1. YAML file inputs#
+1. YAML File Inputs#

 This basic example will walk you through understanding the three main classes required to build and exercise equivalent circuit models using this package.
 The three classes as the Model, Experiment, and StepSolution or CylceSolution classes.
 Models hold parameters associated with defining the battery circuit, experiments list a series of sequential steps that define a test protocol or duty cycle, and the solution classes provide an interface to access, manipulate, and/or plot the solution.

 1.1.
-Import modules#
+Import Modules#

 1import thevenin